AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/components/templates.md

 # Page Templates {#page-templates}

 When creating a page you need to select a template.
 The page template is used as the base for the new page.
 The template defines the structure of the resultant page, any initial content and the components that can be used (design properties).
-This has serveral advantages:
+This has several advantages:

 * Page Templates allow specialized authors to [create and edit templates](/help/sites-cloud/authoring/features/templates.md).
   * Such specialized authors are called **template authors**